skypjack/entt/README.md

     the most of the entities have all of them.

   Cons:
-    * They have dedicated data structures and thus affect the memory pressure to a minimal extent.
+    * They have dedicated data structures and thus affect the memory usage to a minimal extent.
     * If not previously prepared, the first time they are used they go through an initialization step that could take a while.
     * They affect to a minimum the creation and destruction of entities and